Aliases for GNAL Gene

 GeneCards Summary for GNAL Gene

 GNAL (G Protein Subunit Alpha L) is a Protein Coding gene.
-Diseases associated with GNAL include dystonia 25 and autosomal dominant focal dystonia, dyt25.
-Among its related pathways are Amoebiasis and Calcium signaling pathway.
+Diseases associated with GNAL include Dystonia 25 and Dystonia.
+Among its related pathways are ICos-ICosL Pathway in T-Helper Cell and NFAT and Cardiac Hypertrophy.
 GO annotations related to this gene include GTP binding and signal transducer activity.
 An important paralog of this gene is GNAS.

 UniProtKB/Swiss-Prot for GNAL Gene